 The Canon PowerShot G5 X and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in October 2015 and August 2017.
 The G5X is a fixed lens compact, while the E-M10 III is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G5X) and a Four Thirds (E-M10 III) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G5 X vs Olympus E-M10 III

-The physical size and weight of the Canon G5 X and the Olympus E-M10 III are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Canon G5 X and the Olympus E-M10 III.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G5X – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G5X – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably larger (20 percent) than the Canon G5 X. In this context, it is worth noting that neither the G5X nor the E-M10 III are weather-sealed.